SOLAR POWER IN COLORADO

 AES’ National Grassland solar-plus-storage project is a planned clean energy facility that will incorporate the most advanced solar and energy storage technologies.
 The project is designed to minimize impact on the local environment and will support Colorado’s clean energy goal of 100% renewable energy by 2040.

-A field of solar panels is surrounded by tall grass under a blue sky with scattered clouds.
-Trees line the background, indicating a rural setting.
+A field of solar panels surrounded by tall grass under a clear blue sky with scattered clouds.

-A logo featuring a grey lightning bolt inside a circular gradient ring transitioning from purple to blue to green.
+A gray lightning bolt inside a circular gradient ring transitioning from purple to green.

 199 MW planned solar + 100 MW storage capacity

-Illustration of a gray house with a blue line extending from its door to a horizontal line, transitioning from blue to green.
+Illustration of a gray house with a blue pipe extending downward, connected to a multicolored horizontal line representing utilities.

-Enough clean energy to power 72K homes annually
+Enough clean energy to power the equivalent of 72,000 homes

 Located in Baca County, CO